Kodernow/kidsintera/setup-instructions.md

 ## Troubleshooting "relation does not exist" errors

-If you see errors like `relation "public.user_preferences" does not exist`, it means you haven't run the SQL migration script yet.
-Follow these steps:
+If you see errors like `relation "public.user_preferences" does not exist` or `relation "public.admin_data" does not exist`, it means you haven't run the SQL migration script yet.

+**THIS IS THE MOST COMMON ISSUE!** Follow these steps:

 1. Go to your Supabase project dashboard
 2. Click on "SQL Editor" in the left sidebar